-We understand that building a diverse work environment Can be challenging.
-The Chamber of Commerce wants to support your business through this process, and it starts with hiring people from diverse backgrounds.
+We understand that building a diverse work environment can be challenging.
+The Halifax Chamber of Commerce wants to support your business through this process.
 The population your organization serves is a diverse one and people want to see themselves reflected in the work your organization carries out.

 A multitude of backgrounds and experiences help you to cultivate your product/ service to appeal to a much wider range of audiences.
 Meaning more traffic and notoriety for your business or organization.